 Research Assistants

-Nicole is a second-year doctoral student in the PsyD program.
+Nicole is a third-year doctoral student in the PsyD program.
 In 2017, she graduated with a B.A. in psychology and a minor in biology from Rutgers University.
 She received her M.A. in clinical psychology, with a forensic concentration, from Montclair State University.
 While attending Montclair State University, she was a research assistant on projects focused on forensic psychology, correctional psychology, police and public safety psychology, and mental health law.
 Before pursuing graduate studies, Nicole worked as a behavioral group specialist and intake coordinator for six years at a Partial Hospitalization Program.

 Last year, she facilitated the Spanish Cultural Adjustment group for recently arrived High school Latinx youth in Paterson, NJ.
 Currently, she is an extern at the Youth Development Clinic (YDC), servicing children and adolescents at an outpatient level of care.
 Her research interests include forensic and health psychology.